Walk ‘n’ roll through the Garden of the Gods in Colorado

 We dilly-dallied our way through the mile-long loop, stopping for picture-taking and exploring off-path a bit.
 It was a pleasant stroll, but it would hardly qualify as a vigorous workout, if that’s what you’re going for.

-Still, if you want to breathe mountain air, view a stunning natural wonder, and get some mild exercise, Garden of the Gods is a worthwhile destination.
+Still, if you want to breathe mountain air, view a stunning natural wonder, and get some mild exercise, Garden of the Gods is a worthwhile and very accessible destination.

 Stroll info